 - anti-oxidants and anti-inflammatory compounds

-- anti-diabetic and insulin-regulating properties, anti-diabetic and insulin-regulating properties
+- anti-diabetic and insulin-regulating properties

 - vitamins, including immune-supportive Vitamins A and C, as well as energy-boosting and stress-reducing B vitamins